rupadana/filament-api-service/README.md

 When done, you can go to the defined swagger documentation URL as defined in `l5-swagger.php` config as `documentations.routes.api`.

-If you want to manually generate the Api Docs manually because in you `l5-swagger.php` config you have set `defatuls.generate_always` to `false` you can do so by invoking:
+If you want to generate the Api Docs manually because in your `l5-swagger.php` config you have set `defatuls.generate_always` to `false` you can do so by invoking:

 ```bash
 php artisan l5-swagger:generate